 A herd of water buffalo approach a river where a pride of lions are resting.
 The lions chase the buffalos, separating a calf from the herd, and dragging it away.
-Only the struggling calf slips into the water.
+Only the struggling calf slips into the river.
 The lions climb down the bank and begin pulling the calf ashore when a crocodile grabs hold of its leg and tries to drag it under.
 The lions and crocodile play tug-of-war with the calf, until the lions win and pull it ashore.
 No escape.

 Then something unimaginable happens.
-The fleeing herd of buffalo suddenly stop running, reverse course, and head back, charging at the lions and chasing them away.
-The little calf who moments before hand been in the clutches of the lions’ jaws—no escape– gets to her feet, shakes her rump and walks away with the herd, apparently unharmed.
+The fleeing buffalos suddenly stop running, reverse course, and head back, charging at the lions and chasing them away.
+The little calf, who moments before hand been in the clutches of the lions’ jaws—no escape, gets to her feet, shakes her rump and walks away with the herd, apparently unharmed.

 What does it all mean?

 What do they have in common, the monk and the baby buffalo?
 One savoring life while death snaps at his heels, another’s life being saved from the grip of death.
 The saving and savoring of life.
-It’s a theme I turn to again in my writing.
+It’s a theme I turn to again and again in my writing.